vikashask/MEAN-Interview-Question/React/react js Notes.md

 ### lazy loading

 ### HOC higer order component

     Are pure function
-    custome component  which wraps another component
+    custom component  which wraps another component
     They accept dynamically provided child component
     Do not modify input component
-    Do not copy any behaviour from input component
+    Do not copy any behavior from input component

 ### redux saga vs thunk